TheScarfix/ProductLinRE/README.md

 # README [![Build Status](https://travis-ci.org/TheScarfix/ProductLinRE.svg?branch=master)](https://travis-ci.org/TheScarfix/ProductLinRE)

 This readme covers the installation of the Ruby on Rails application ProductLinRE (www.productlinre.com)
+* Please cite the paper if you use the ProductLinRE (@inproceedings{ghofrani2018productlinre, title={ProductlinRE: online management tool for requirements engineering of software product lines}, author={Ghofrani, Javad and Fehlhaber, Anna Lena}, booktitle={Proceeedings of the 22nd International Conference on Systems and Software Product Line-Volume 2}, pages={17--22}, year={2018}, organization={ACM}
+})

 ## 1. Ruby version and System dependencies
 * minimum Ruby 2.3.0, Rails 5.2.0